 Our kitty definitely has favorite spots that he has claimed for rubbing the side of his face, one being the edge of a particular kitchen cabinet, a place that he frequently passes.

 Where the jaw connects to the chin is a favorite spot for kitty and he will jut his chin out to ask for more.

-It’s not an area that kitty can easily groom himself although cat do use their front paws to groom this area.
+It’s not an area that kitty can easily groom himself although cats do use their front paws to groom this area.

 Use the cues your kitty gives you as to whether he wants more.
 He may just decide to leave anyway.